chauff/cse1500-web-transcripts/_lectures/css.md

 | `animation-timing-function` | Specifies how a CSS animation progresses between waypoints (common  choices are `linear`, `ease-in`, `ease-out`, `steps(N)`).              |

-#### :bangbang: Animations: Delft weather app
+#### :bangbang: Animations: CSS weather demo

 ![CSS lightning animation](../img/css-lightning.png)

 <sup>Lightning animation sequence example.</sup>

-We now go over the **lightning** effect in our Delft weather app: it consists of a single `<div>` covering the viewport.
+We now go over the **lightning** effect in our CSS weather demo: it consists of a single `<div>` covering the viewport.
 The animation takes 5 seconds and for 75% of the time does nothing.
 Then it briefly paints the `<div>` background white with increasing opacity (that's lightning), the `<div>` becomes transparent again and then this happens a second time.
 So here, one animation cycle results in two *lightning bolts*.

 Once again, we only have to define the states of the animation, the rendering engine does the rest.